ginkgob/Film-Stock/README.md

 ### Future ideas

 For the enhancement of this exercise I would create I detailed page of every movie, make a functional search bar and the possibility to add more movies from the interface.
+Also, I would like to link the webpage to a movie API to enhance the user experience as well as to be able to deploy the URL.

 **||Webpage is not currently available on gitpages.
 Clone the repository and execute on local server||**